Sukhoi Su-30MKI: Origins and acquisition

 The Su-30MKI was designed by Russia's Sukhoi Corporation beginning in 1995 and built under licence by India's Hindustan Aeronautics Limited (HAL).
 The Su-30MKI is derived from the Sukhoi Su-27 and has a fusion of technology from the Su-37 demonstrator and Su-30 program, being more advanced than the baseline Su-30.
 Russia's Defence Ministry was impressed with the type's performance envelope and ordered 30 Su-30SMs, a localised Su-30MKI, for the Russian Air Force.
 It features state of the art avionics developed by Russia, India and Israel for display, navigation, targeting and electronic warfare; France and South Africa provided other avionics.

 After two years of evaluation and negotiations, on 30 November 1996, India signed a US$1.462 billion deal with Sukhoi for 50 Russian-produced Su-30MKIs in five batches.
 The first batch were eight Su-30Ks, the basic export version of Su-30 (designated Su-30MKI-I by India).
 The second batch of 10 were also Su-30Ks, but equipped with French and Israeli avionics (designated Su-30MKI-I by India).
 The third batch were to be 10 Su-30MKIs featuring canard foreplanes.
 The fourth batch of 12 Su-30MKIs and fifth batch of 10 Su-30MKIs were to have the AL-31FP turbofans.
-Initially, the Su-30Ks were to be upgraded to final Su-30MKI configuration but were instead returned to Russia between 2007 to 2011.
+The Su-30Ks were upgraded to Su-30MKI configuration by HAL later on.

-In October 2000, a memorandum of understanding (MoU) was signed for Indian licence-production of 140 Su-30MKIs; in December 2000, a deal was sealed at Russia's Irkutsk aircraft plant for full technology transfer.
+In October 2000, a memorandum of understanding (MoU) was signed for Indian license-production of 140 Su-30MKIs; in December 2000, a deal was sealed at Russia's Irkutsk aircraft plant for full technology transfer.
 The Indian Air Force (IAF) has ordered 272 aircraft, of which 50 were to be delivered by Russia in 2002-2004 and 2007.
 The rest of 222 planes are to be produced under license at HAL's Indian facilities in 2004.
 The first Nasik-built Su-30MKIs were to be delivered by 2004, with staggered production until 2017–18.
 In November 2002, the delivery schedule was expedited with production to be completed by 2015.
 An estimated 920 AL-31FP turbofans are to be manufactured at HAL's Koraput Division, while the mainframe and other accessories are to be manufactured at HAL's Lucknow and Hyderabad divisions.
 Final integration and test flights of the aircraft are carried out at HAL's Nasik Division.
 Four manufacturing phases were outlined with progressively increasing Indian content: Phase I, II, III and IV.
 In phase I, HAL manufactured the Su-30MKIs from knocked-down kits, transitioning to semi knocked-down kits in phase II and III; in phase IV, HAL produced aircraft from scratch from 2013 onwards.